 To facilitate device provisioning and fault management, the DSG eCM MUST support the DOCSIS Event extensions defined in this section.
-57
+84

-This section is an extension of Annex D Format and Content for Event, SYSLOG, and SNMP Trap (normative) of [DOCSIS-OSSIv2.0].
+This section is an extension of Annex D "Format and Content for Event, SYSLOG, and SNMP Trap (normative) " of [DOCSIS-OSSIv2.0] for DOCSIS 2.0 and [DOCSIS-OSSIv3.0] for DOCSIS 3.0.
 The eCM MUST conform to the requirements of [DOCSIS-OSSIv2.0] the section "Fault Management," pertaining to these events, unless otherwise explicitly indicated in this section.

-C.1 DSG eCM Event Extensions Description58
+C.1 DSG eCM Event Extensions Description85

-"CM event" is used in this part to reference Annex D [DOCSIS-OSSIv2.0].
+"CM event" is used in this part to reference Annex D [DOCSIS-OSSIv2.0] for DOCSIS 2.0 and [DOCSIS-OSSIv3.0] for DOCSIS 3.0.